 - Siblings but no spouse, descendants, or parents – your siblings inherit everything

 Please join us for an upcoming FREE seminar.
-If you have are ready to get started creating your Last Will and Testament, contact a North Dakota estate planning attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you are ready to get started creating your Last Will and Testament, contact a Grand Forks estate planning attorney at German Law Group by calling 701-738-0060 to schedule an appointment.